mlamm/amadeus-ws-client/README.md

 2. write code (endpoints to be found in `./src`, application setup in `./web/index.php`)
 3. write tests (hint: `vendor/bin/codecept run`) -- see #Testing

+### Application component (`./src/Application`)

+This component does NOT contain an endpoint, but rather an REALLY REALLY lightweight abstraction layer to be used during the development of endpoints.
+It ONLY contains abstraction for business case, exception and response.
+DO NOT EXTEND IT with unecessary things!
+It should stay light.

+### Healthcheck (`GET /_hc`)

+The healthcheck is supposed to give an idea how the application works, it is also the entry into the application.
+If you add a new endpoint or a new database system please consider adding it in the `_links` section in `./src/Index/BusinessCase/HealthCheck`.

 ## Docs

 Docs are written in API Blueprint.
 See [docs](https://apiblueprint.org/) for more information about